-Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.
+Oxycodone, found in OxyContin and Percocet, is a powerful Painkiller and one of the most commonly abused prescription drugs in the country.

 |Descent into Oxycodone Addiction|

-Oxycodone is the powerful primary ingredient in many painkillers prescribed to people suffering from moderate to severe pain.
-These pills come in various shapes, sizes and colors depending on the dose and brand.
+Oxycodone is the powerful primary ingredient in many Painkillers prescribed to people suffering from moderate to severe pain.
+These pills come in various shapes, sizes, and colors depending on the dose and brand.
 Oxycodone is also sometimes prescribed in a liquid form.
-It is often prescribed as a combination product with other drugs, including acetaminophen aspirin, and ibuprofen, with different brand names depending on the combination.
-Some of the most common brand names for oxycodone-based drugs are:
+It is often prescribed in combination with other drugs including Acetaminophen, Aspirin, and Ibuprofen.
+Some of the most common brand names for Oxycodone-based drugs are:

-Percocet is a combination of oxycodone and acetaminophen (the active ingredient in Tylenol).
-It is commonly prescribed for a number of conditions with pain ranging from mild to severe.
+Percocet is a combination of Oxycodone and Acetaminophen (the active ingredient in Tylenol).
+It is commonly prescribed for a number of conditions.
 Similar to OxyContin, crushing and snorting Percocet is a common method of abuse.
 Other modes of abuse include taking more than the prescribed Percocet dosage, taking the drug for longer than the prescribed period of time, and chewing or injecting Percocet.

 Make a Call (855) 826-4464